chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

 - [ ] feat: Add local variable from unresolved reference
-- [ ] feat: exception: if using err/exc/error, offer `except bla as X`
 - [ ] feat: populate with argument names that exist in the current scope
 - [ ] feat: Copy names of failed tests
 - [ ] feat: quick fix to remove unresolved import from __all__